 Workplace rehabilitation is a specific service to assist you to stay in, or return to, suitable work.

 Payment for their services is covered in your entitlements.
-You should discuss the need for referral to an approved workplace rehabilitation provider with your treating doctor and your employer.
+You should discuss the need for referral to an approved WRP with your treating doctor and your employer.

 When to engage a workplace rehabilitation provider